 Specific to The Old Campbellian Society website

-Campbell College and The Old Campbellian Society maintains a database of alumni in order to stay in touch with our community and keep you updated about news, events, obituaries, careers and fundraising activities.
+Campbell College and The Old Campbellian Society maintains a database of OCs in order to stay in touch with them and keep you updated about news, events, obituaries, careers and fundraising activities.

 Some of our database (but not all) choose to join our online community by registering on this website and creating an online profile.
 In both instances (individuals with offline database records and individuals with online profiles), we collect and store personal information (or “data”) about you.
 We are committed to protecting and respecting your privacy and this Policy sets out what information we collect about you, where and how we use (“process”) it.